schollz/paracosms/README.md

 ### future

-- grains -> granular
 - countdown for recording manually
 - tutorial video
 - sample repitching
-- mute groups for one shots
 - midi input (for tracker?)
 - rain on a windowpane thing for composing songs from loops
 - more fx (strobe)